 However, in either hot or cold sleep environments our bodies struggle to reach the optimal body temperature for sleep which leads to restlessness, difficulty falling asleep or maintaining sleep, and fragmented sleep.

 External temperatures can also make you feel tired and sluggish when exposed to heat, but surprisingly make sleep onset difficult.
-The reason you feel lazy in the heat is because your body fights against the outside temperature to prevent itself from overheating.
+The reason you feel lazy in the heat is that your body fights against the outside temperature to prevent itself from overheating.
 It does this by expanding blood vessels to carry more blood to the skin to help you cool off.
-As a result of expanded blood vessels however, your blood pressure drops, leading to less oxygen levels in the blood being carried to various systems, which in turn causes fatigue.
+As a result of expanded blood vessels, however, your blood pressure drops, leading to fewer oxygen levels in the blood being carried to various systems, which in turn causes fatigue.

 For those that still have trouble sleeping in the heat, here are a few tips to help maximize your sleep potential:

 Tips to Find the Best Temperature for Sleep

 Lower thermostat to between 60-70 degrees Fahrenheit.
 Individual preferences will vary, so find the temperature best suited for you.
 Cooler bedrooms help facilitate your body temperature decline.